 Copy the string of text below the QR code.
 Launch Google Authenticator with either your smart phone or browser, and click the plus sign (+).
 Then, choose Manual Entry.
 Under Account, enter the email address that is associated with your Admin account and paste the QR code string into the Key field.

-To sign in to the Admin with two-factor authentication, enter the six-digit code generated by Google Authenticator into the Authenicator code field, and click Confirm.
+To sign in to the Admin with two-factor authentication, enter the six-digit code generated by Google Authenticator into the Authenicator code field, and then click Confirm.

-Enter Authenticator Code
+Enter the Authenticator code

 Reset your password

 Reuse of the last four passwords assigned to the account is not allowed.

 Enter the Email Address that is associated with the Admin account.